eiriksm/cosy-composer/README.md

 ## Contribute

 This library is considered internal for violinist.io.
-As a consequence, there are no documentation on API surface, local setup or how to work with this library.
+As a consequence, there are no documentation on API surface, backwards compatibility, local setup or how to work with this library.
 Even so, pull requests are welcome, but limited support will be offered.

 ## Licence